lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 2. First, let us see how it works on a single image file using default synchronous mode.
 Set the command line arguments for the run configuration to:

 ```
--m ${env_var:mVLP32} -m_va ${env_var:mVA32} -i ../data/car_1.bmp
+-m ${env_var:mVDR32} -m_va ${env_var:mVA32} -i ../data/car_1.bmp
 ```

-3. The output window will show the image overlaid with colored rectangles over the cars and license plate along with and the timing statistics for computing the results.
+3. The output window will show the image overlaid with colored rectangles over the cars and license plate (if model detects license plates too) along with and the timing statistics for computing the results.
 Now run the command again in asynchronous mode using the option "-n_async 2":

 ```
--m ${env_var:mVLP32} -m_va ${env_var:mVA32} -i ../data/car_1.bmp -n_async 2
+-m ${env_var:mVDR32} -m_va ${env_var:mVA32} -i ../data/car_1.bmp -n_async 2
 ```